⚠️ Use credit cards responsibly!

 Unfortunately, due to your low credit score, most standard credit cards will not approve you.
 Therefore, you will need to apply for secured credit cards.

-For more info on everything you need to know about secured credit cards, and for a list of a couple of good options, read this post
+For more info on everything you need to know about secured credit cards, and for a list of good options, read this post

-Card issuers that offer card, even if you have bad credit
+Card issuers that offer cards, even if you have bad credit

 There are some credit card issuers that offer credit cards for consumers with bad credit.
 I would advise you to stay away from these cards as these banks -let’s say it in a nice way- suck!
 I’ve seen it way too many times how people end up getting aggravated about the insane fees charged every second day.
 These issuers have very nasty customer service and most end up closing the card (someone just reached out to me this past Friday complaining about complications with autopay on one of these subprime credit cards and would want to close the card).
 Remember we spoke about rebuilding positive credit history?
 If you end up closing the card, you will lose all the new, positive credit history that you worked so hard on building!